 Each body is different – you don't need to be an elite athlete to benefit from Sports Massage.

-We run clinics every Monday evening and Friday during the day in our Hadleigh practice or on Tuesday and Thursday mornings in our Masterlord Office Village practice.
+We run clinics every Wednesday evening and Friday during the day in our Hadleigh practice or on Monday afternoons/evenings and Thursday mornings in our Masterlord Office Village practice.